craftercms/docs/source/system-administrators/activities/reindexing-es/reindex-3-1-10-to-3-1-17.rst

    or no suffix), then use ``default-mapping.json``.
 The latest version of the mappings can be found `here <https://github.com/craftercms/search/tree/v3.1.17/crafter-search-elasticsearch/src/main/resources/crafter/elasticsearch>`_

 #.
-Use the Elasticsearch API `create index <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`_ to create a new index and create the request based on the  mappings downloaded from the previous step
+Use the Elasticsearch API `create index <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`_ to create a new index (e.g. SITE_NAME-ENV_v2) and create the request based on the  mappings downloaded from the previous step

 ^^^^^^^^^^^^^^^^^^^^^^